-18 We use the WTO list of environmental products.
+16 We use the WTO list of environmental products.
 See Committee on Trade and Environment Special Session, 21 April 2011.

-2. OVERALL RESULTS OF THE CENTRAL SCENARIO
+In this paper, "long run" implies year 2025 even though dynamic welfare/GDP gains will continue for longer, leading to slightly larger actual long term gains (see Figure 1).
+Percentage deviations are translated into \$US on the basis of current year value (for GDP, exports, etc.) at constant 2004 prices.
+Hence, the long run gain in \$US is the annual deviation from the baseline in 2025, at constant prices.

-Table 2 shows the overall impact of the main simulation scenarios.
-The long run effect of the envisaged trade liberalisation in goods (only) amounts to 0.09% of world GDP annually (\$US70bn in 2025).19 There is an overall increase in world exports of goods of 1.25%, or \$US230bn, as a result of the series of flexibilities introduced.
-Below, we consider the impact of sectoral initiatives, separate from the central and more plausible completion of the Round scenario.
-Given the very conservative assumption of a 3% liberalisation in certain services, limited to certain importers, we add \$US15bn gains in world GDP.
+Given the very conservative assumption of a 3% liberalisation of trade in certain services, limited to certain importers, this adds \$US15bn gains in world GDP.
 In trade terms, changes are more important: we obtain an additional \$US34bn world trade.

-When we add the gains from trade facilitation (more efficient customs procedures only), we can expect a further \$US68bn annual increase in world GDP from 2025 onwards.
-This is a very important issue, in particular because a large part of the additional gains would accrue to developing economies.
+Last, when we add the gains from trade facilitation (more efficient customs procedures only), we can expect a further \$US68bn annual increase in world GDP from 2025 onwards.
+This would indeed have been a very important issue, in particular because a large part of the additional gains would accrue to developing economies.
+However it must be kept in mind that the cost of achieving such facilitation is not modelled.
+More importantly, we will have to consider below the deviations from this benchmark when sectoral initiatives are added.

+S1 S2 S3

 Agric + NAMA + Services + Trade Facilitation

-World exports % 1.25 1.44 1.95
+Exports % 1.25 1.44 1.95

-USD bn 230 264 359
+Exports USD bn 230 264 359

-World GDP % 0.09 0.11 0.20
+GDP % 0.09 0.11 0.2

-USD bn 70 85 152
+GDP USD bn 70 85 152